www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_users.md

   }
 }
 ```
-> The user element may also contain "employee_id" or "user_id".
-It must contain, and can only contain, one of these elements.
+> The user element must contain one of 'employee_id', 'email', or 'user_id', but not more than one.

 > The above command returns a JSON response, structured like this: